benharmonics/wallpaper_scraper/README.md

 # wallpaper_scraper
 Rust program that scrapes a directory for images which are suitable to be wallpapers, then saves them to another directory.

-I have a similar program in Python but I wanted to write it in Rust... just because.

 ## Usage

 ```bash